 Take a Probiotic Supplement

 Probiotics that are both ingested and applied topically can help with redness, Rudu explains.
 They have great anti-bacterial and anti-microbial properties and prevent inflammation triggers by acting as a calming agent.
 "Topically, probiotics sit on the skin surface preventing skin cells from touching any bacteria that would cause an immune system response of inflammation, which can cause redness and a flushing effect," she says.

 Use Hypoallergenic Cleansers and Moisturizers

-For lifestyle changes that can help reduce your chance of redness around the nose, Shamban advises looking for gentle hypoallergenic cleansers and moisturizers.
+For lifestyle changes that can help reduce your chance of redness around the nose, Shamban recommends using gentle hypoallergenic cleansers and moisturizers.
 If you're looking for added relief, "cucumbers soaked in a small amount of water mixed into a bland moisturizer can be helpful," suggests Shamban.
-"Alternatively, having a facial mask made with yogurt honey and oatmeal can also be soothing."
+"Alternatively, having a facial mask made with yogurt, honey, and oatmeal can also be soothing."

 Rudu says "adding a moisturizer or serum with a reflective property like pearl powder is a great deflector, balancing redness in the key area around the nose and reflecting light."

 We like Perricone MD's nourishing moisturizer for its multi-tasking properties and therapeutic benefits to help calm skin.

 Most of the time, redness around your nose is only temporary and will improve following the tips outlined above.
 If the redness gets worse or lasts longer than two weeks, the American Academy of Dermatology (AAD) recommends you check in with your doctor to find out the cause.